Wine Tasting Sonoma Style – Choosing Wineries, Tasting Rooms, and Vineyards for a Wine Tasting Weekend in Sonoma

 7. And most importantly, have fun!

 Once you have everything planned out, just relax and enjoy the educational (and tantalizingly tasty) experience that is Sonoma.
-On your Sonoma wine tasting weekend you’ll be in idyllic settings sipping world-class wines with the people you love most.
+You’ll be in idyllic settings sipping world-class wines with the people you love most.
 This is life at its finest!

 If you’re feeling intimidated, take a deep breath.
 Wine tastings aren’t only for experienced connessoiurs.
-Many people who plan a Sonoma wine tasting weekend are still wondering “how does a wine tasting work?”
+Many people are still wondering “how does a wine tasting work?”
 And if that’s you, we have an entire post on how to taste wine with your name on it!

 Sonoma wineries are thrilled to welcome visitors who are just starting their wine discovery journey and are happy to teach you all about their wines and winemaking practices.
 Feel free to ask your host as many wine tasting questions as you want!

-But before you decide on any wineries, it’s time to ask yourself some questions to narrow down the best wine tasting rooms for your Sonoma wine tasting weekend.
+But before you decide on any wineries, it’s time to ask yourself some questions to narrow down the best wine tasting rooms.

 Questions to ask yourself when choosing wine tasting rooms